MasterVentures/cea-docs/docs/index.md

 }
 ```

-**Response:**   This web-socket channel will not send a response back, unless there is an error
-reading the submitted order.
+**Response:** This WebSocket channel will not send a response back, unless there is an error reading the submitted order.

->In case of errors expect a response like the following:
+In case of errors expect a response like the following:

 ```javascript
 {